magicformat of the magic file |

 If no offset operator is specified, then the offset value indicates an offset from the beginning of the file.

-offset operator specifies that the value located at the
+The * offset operator specifies that the value located at the

 memory location following the operator be used as the offset.
 Thus,

-indicates that the value contained in 0x3C
+*0x3C indicates that the value contained in 0x3C

 should be used as the offset.

-offset operator specifies an incremental offset, based
+The + offset operator specifies an incremental offset, based

 upon the value of the last offset.
-Thus, +15
+Thus, +15 indicates that

 the offset value is 15 bytes from the last specified offset.

-The next field is a type: byte
+The next field is a type: byte, short,

-can be followed by an optional
+short, and long can be followed by an optional

 mask which is bitwise ANDed to the value prior to comparison, for example,

-looks at the high bit.
+byte &0x80 looks at the high bit.

 The next field is a value, preceded by an optional operator.
 Operators

-only apply to non-string types: byte
+only apply to non-string types: byte, short, and

-.
-The default operator is =
+long.
+The default operator is = (exact

 match).
 The other operators are:

-= equal ! not equal > greater than < less than & all bits in pattern must match ^ any bits in pattern may match x or ? any value matches (must be the only character in the field) (?
+x or ? any value matches (must be the only character in the field)

-is an extension to traditional implementations ofmagic
+(? is an extension to traditional implementations of magic)

-values to be matched may contain any valid ANSI C
+string values to be matched may contain any valid ANSI C

 backslash sequence.
 Thus, to match a single backslash, \\